-Typically information sent via email is not secure, but when you use the "Enroll Now" option with Internet Baking or complete the secure form under the Contact Us link, you can rest assured that your information is safe and secure.
+Typically information sent via email is not secure, but when you use the “Enroll Now” option with Internet Baking or complete the secure form under the Contact Us link, you can rest assured that your information is encrypted.
 These are the only secure links to use when sending account or confidential information to us.
 Please note that we have other email links on our website which are intended for informational inquires only and therefore do not have this same level of security.

 Commonwealth Bank will never contact you via email to request personal information or your login ID and password.
 If you receive an email of this nature, please Contact Us as soon as possible.

 Information that is sent to us via the “Enroll Now” form within Internet Banking is encrypted.

 You are responsible for the confidentiality of your login ID and password.
 Treat this information as you would your PIN for your ATM/Debit card.
 For your own security, Commonwealth Bank recommends that when choosing a password you avoid using easily available information such as your mothers’ maiden name, your birth date, or portions of your phone number, address, tax identification number, etc. If at any time you feel that your login ID or password have been compromised in any way, please Contact Us as soon as possible.

 Direct Deposit automatically deposits paychecks and other recurring credits directly into your account.
 This free service eliminates checks from being in your mailbox and the chance of having your information stolen.

 You can set up recurring payments between your Commonwealth Bank Checking accounts and your Commonwealth Bank Savings, Loans, Lines of Credit or other Checking accounts.

 Set up recurring or single payments for utilities, credit cards or any other payment you would usually pay by check through our online bill pay service.
 By doing this, you won’t have to worry about lost or late payments.